FlailingFog/flailingfog.github.io/exporter.md

 ### Export variations

-This will export the clothes, and also export any available clothing variations.
+This will export any available clothing variations.
 Not all clothes have variations.
-When imported, the variations will automatically be hidden in the outliner by default.
+When imported, the variations will be hidden in the outliner by default.

 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/exporter1.png)